MicrosoftDocs/powerapps-docs/powerapps-docs/maker/canvas-apps/use-native-cds-connector.md

 ## Detailed Examples

-Converting your app to use the new **Option sets** and **Two options** data types with supporting controls can be challenging while upgrading an app to use the new *Improved data source experience and Common Data Service views* feature.
+Converting your app to use the new **Option sets** and **Two options** data types with supporting controls can be challenging while upgrading an app to use the new *Improved data source experience and Microsoft Dataverse views* feature.

 ### Option Sets